-- This committee consists of the student’s advisor (who must have graduate faculty P-status in ECE) and at least three other faculty members chosen by the student and advisor together, subject to the approval of the Graduate Studies committee.
+- This committee consists of at least four faculty members: the student’s advisor (who must have graduate faculty P-status in ECE) and at least three other faculty members chosen by the student and advisor together, subject to the approval of the Graduate Studies committee.

 - One of the members of the exam committee should be an ECE faculty member from the student’s secondary area.

 - There must be at least three faculty members (including the advisor) with graduate faculty P-status in ECE.
 The fourth member can have graduate faculty P-status or M-status.

 - To add external members without graduate faculty P-status in ECE in addition to the four regular members described above, requires permission from the Graduate Studies Chair.